patrickbwarren/qgis-survex-import/README.md

 For the most part importing the CRS from the .3d file should work as expected if the survey data has been georeferenced using the survex `*cs` and `*cs out` commands.
+If it doesn't work, or this information isn't present, one can instead inherit the CRS from the current QGIS project.
+If neither of these options is selected, a CRS dialog box may appear for each layer, or a default CRS will be chosen automatically, depending on the system-wide QGIS settings.
-If it doesn't, one can always uncheck this option and set the CRS by hand.
-To maximise the likelihood that CRS import works as expected, use an EPSG code in the `*cs out` survex command rather than a PROJ.4 string.
+To maximise the likelihood that CRS import from .3d file works as expected, use an EPSG code in the `*cs out` survex command rather than a PROJ.4 string.

 There is one point to bear in mind regarding the _z_ dimension data.
 Because of the (current) limitations in QGIS for creating vector